dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_specs.md

 This class serves as a foundation for creating configuration objects with specific characteristics:

-- It provides methods to parse and represent the configuration in native form (parse_native_representation and to_native_representation).
+- It provides methods to parse and represent the configuration in native form (`parse_native_representation` and `to_native_representation`).

-It defines methods for accessing and manipulating configuration fields, including methods for checking if a configuration is resolved, if it's partial, and for resolving it.
+- It defines methods for accessing and manipulating configuration fields.

-It implements a dictionary-compatible interface on top of the dataclass.
+- It implements a dictionary-compatible interface on top of the dataclass.
 This allows instances of this class to be treated like dictionaries.

-It defines helper functions for checking if a certain attribute is present, if a field is valid, and for calling methods in the method resolution order (MRO).
+- It defines helper functions for checking if a certain attribute is present, if a field is valid, and for calling methods in the method resolution order (MRO).

+More information about this class can be found in the class docstrings.

-- All credentials derive from [CredentialsConfiguration.](https://github.com/dlt-hub/dlt/blob/devel/dlt/common/configuration/specs/base_configuration.py#L307)
+### All credentials derive from [CredentialsConfiguration](https://github.com/dlt-hub/dlt/blob/devel/dlt/common/configuration/specs/base_configuration.py#L307)

-Read the docstrings in the code above.
+This class is a subclass of `BaseConfiguration` and is meant to serve as a base class for handling various types of credentials.
+It defines methods for initializing credentials, converting them to native representations, and generating string representations while ensuring sensitive information is appropriately handled.

+More information about this class can be found in the class docstrings.